Improving Domain Generalization with Domain Relations: Related Work

 \section{Related Work}

-In this section, we discuss the related work from the following two categories: out-of-distribution generalization and ensemble learning.
+In this section, we discuss the related work from the following two categories: out-of-distribution generalization, ensemble learning, and test-time adaptation (Appendix~\ref{sec:related_tta}).

-\textbf{Out-of-distribution Generalization.} To improve out-of-distribution generalization, the first line of works aligns representations across domains to learn invariant representations by (1) minimizing the divergence of feature distributions with different distance metrics~\cite{Long2015LearningTF,Tzeng2014DeepDC,Ganin2016DomainAdversarialTO, Li2018DomainGW}; (2) generating more domains and enhancing the consistency among representations~\cite{Shu2021OpenDG, Wang2020HeterogeneousDG, xu2020adversarialaA, Yan2020ImproveUD, Yue2019DomainRA, Zhou2020DeepDI}.
-Another line of works aims to find a predictor that is invariant across domains by imposing an explicit regularizer~\cite{arjovsky2019invariant,Ahuja2021InvariancePM,Guo2021OutofdistributionPW,Khezeli2021OnIP,Koyama2020OutofDistributionGW,Krueger2021OutofDistributionGV,Koyama2020OutofDistributionGW} or selectively augmenting more examples~\cite{yao2022improving,yao2022c,gao2022out}.
-Unlike prior approaches that learn a single model that is domain invariant, \mymodel{}\ specializes the model to every given domain, which can capture more accurate information of that domain to some extend.
+\textbf{Out-of-distribution Generalization.} To improve out-of-distribution generalization, the first line of works aligns representations across domains to learn invariant representations by (1) minimizing the divergence of feature distributions~\citep{Long2015LearningTF,Tzeng2014DeepDC,Ganin2016DomainAdversarialTO, Li2018DomainGW}; (2) generating more domains and enhancing the consistency among representations~\citep{Shu2021OpenDG, Wang2020HeterogeneousDG, xu2020adversarialaA, Yan2020ImproveUD, Yue2019DomainRA, Zhou2020DeepDI}.
+Another line of works aims to find a predictor that is invariant across domains by imposing an explicit regularizer~\citep{arjovsky2019invariant,Ahuja2021InvariancePM,Guo2021OutofdistributionPW,Khezeli2021OnIP,Koyama2020OutofDistributionGW,Krueger2021OutofDistributionGV,Koyama2020OutofDistributionGW} or selectively augmenting more examples~\citep{yao2022improving,yao2022c,gao2022out}.
+Recent studies explored the concept of learning domain-specific models~\citep{li2022domain,pagliardini2022agree,Zhang2023AggregationOD,Zhang2022DomainSpecificRM}.
+However, in comparison to these approaches, \mymodel\ stands out by leveraging domain meta-data, incorporating consistency regularization and domain relation refinement techniques, to more effectively capture domain relations.
+Notably, even when compared to these prior domain-specific learning approaches that incorporate meta-data, \mymodel\ consistently achieves superior performance, underscoring its effectiveness in domain relation modeling.